R4INN/llmcord/README.md

 - When DMing the bot, conversations continue automatically (no reply required).
 To start a fresh conversation, just @ the bot.
 You can still reply to continue from anywhere.
 - You can branch conversations into [threads](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
 Just create a thread from any message and @ the bot inside to continue.
 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.
+- Mention the bot and type `clear` to reset the conversation history for the current context.

 ### Choose any LLM
 llmcord supports remote models from: